Have you ever beatboxed and felt the music come out without much thought?

 In a study conducted by Örjan de Manzano, researchers concluded that piano players who entered a state of flow showed lower blood pressure and relaxed muscles in the body and in the face, ultimately concluding that a state of flow was “effortless attention.”

-When drummers are in the state of flow with other drummers and bass players and have collective synergy, they call it “being in the pocket.”
-Being together on the downbeat is a huge contributor to this.
+In the same way, drummers are in the state of flow when they have a collective synergy with bass players.
+Often times drummers call it “being in the pocket.”
+The togetherness on the downbeat is a huge contributor to this.

 Factors that affect flow state